SillyTavern/SillyTavern-Extras/talkinghead/README.md

   - Settings: *512x768, 20 steps, DPM++ 2M Karras, CFG scale 7*.
   - Optionally, you can use the [Dynamic Thresholding (CFG Scale Fix)](https://github.com/mcmonkeyprojects/sd-dynamic-thresholding) extension for Automatic1111 to render the image at CFG 15 (to increase the chances of SD following the prompt correctly), but make the result look like as if it was rendered at CFG 7.
     - Recommended settings: *Half Cosine Up, minimum CFG scale 3, mimic CFG scale 7*, all else at default values.
 - Expect to render **upwards of a hundred** *txt2img* gens to get **one** result good enough for further refinement.
-(At least you can produce and triage them quickly.)
+At least you can produce and triage them quickly.
 - **Make it easy for yourself to find and fix the edges.**
-  - If your character's outline consists mainly of dark colors, ask for a light background, and vice versa.
+  - If your character's outline consists mainly of dark colors, prompt for a light background, and vice versa.
 - As always with SD, some unexpected words may generate undesirable elements that are impossible to get rid of.
   - For example, I wanted an AI character wearing a *"futuristic track suit"*, but SD interpreted the *"futuristic"* to mean that the character should be posed on a background containing unrelated scifi tech greebles, or worse, that the result should look something like the female lead of [*Saikano* (2002)](https://en.wikipedia.org/wiki/Saikano).
 Removing that word solved it, but did change the outfit style, too.

-**Prompt**:
+**Prompt** for `meina-pro-mistoon-hll3`:

 ```
 (front view, symmetry:1.2), ...character description here..., standing, arms at sides, open mouth, smiling,